Louisiana mom fatally shoots alleged intruder while home with her 2 children

-TANGIPAHOA PARISH, La.
-(KLFY) – A Louisiana mother protecting her children shot and killed a home intruder just before dawn Sunday, authorities said.
+A Louisiana mother protecting her children shot and killed a home intruder just before dawn Sunday, authorities said.
+KTLA’s sister station KLFY reports.

 The Tangipahoa Parish Sheriff’s Office said Robert Rheams, 51, “was armed with a shovel and a lug wrench” when he allegedly forced his way into the home of the woman and her two young children.